minprog/pyprog/opdrachten/week6/virus/venglish.md

     * This function takes one argument, `length`, which is an integer representing the length of the virus genome.

-    * The function must return a string consisting of an arbitrary sequence of nucleotides.
+    * The function must return a string consisting of an arbitrary sequence of nucleotides (A, C, G or T).

 *   Oh, and one more thing: you can only use **one line of code** for this function.

-*   Use a list comprehension and the `"".join()` method of a string.

-*   Take a look at the `random.choice()` function.

 ### Testing

-Manually create and print viruses of different lengths to verify that they are correct.
-If you wrote the function in a `virus.py` file, you can run Python **interactive** to test:
+Manually create and print viruses of different lengths to verify that the function works correctly.
+If you wrote the function in a `virus.py` file, you can run Python **interactively** to test:

     $ python3 -i virus.py
     >>> generate_virus(4)